-As at 31 December 2022, the Group had one customer with accounts receivable that were significantly in excess of 30 days past due, totalling US\$3.5m and as at the Last Practicable Date, were still outstanding.
-Management considered carefully the recoverability of this balance, taking into account specific details of the customer's current and near-term trading prospects, their access to additional funding and past trading activity with the Group.
-In assessing these factors, management concluded that the level of ECL allowance against these accounts receivable as at 31 December 2022 was appropriate given the risk profile and expected short-term settlement of the outstanding amounts.
-Had the Group provided the full amounts of these accounts receivable in FY 2022, accounts receivable would have been US\$1.0m lower and operating profit would have been US\$1.0m lower.
+In concluding that the allowance recognised of US0.5m was appropriate, the Group has considered carefully the recoverability of this balance, taking into account specific details of the customer's current and near-term trading prospects, their access to additional funding and past trading activity with the Group.
+Had the Group provided the full amounts of these accounts receivable and accrued revenue in FY 2022, accounts receivable and accrued revenue would have been US\$3.7m lower and operating profit would have been US\$3.7m lower.